-‘Game of Thrones’ Season 8: Where Is Jon Snow’s Direwolf?
+‘Game Of Thrones’ Season 8: Where Is Jon Snow’s Direwolf?

 For those that are concerned that Ghost might not appear at all in the final season of Game of Thrones, as previously reported by The Inquisitr, Ghost is set to return in Season 8.

-“Oh, you’ll see him again,” VFX supervisor, Joe Bauer, told Huffington Post. when asked about the potential of fans seeing Ghost again.
+“Oh, you’ll see him again,” VFX supervisor, Joe Bauer, told The Huffington Post. when asked about the potential of fans seeing Ghost again.

 In fact, Bauer went on to reveal that Ghost “has a fair amount of screen time in Season 8.”